Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Results

 \subsubsection{Mini Cheetah Quadruped}

-Mini Cheetah (Fig.~\ref{fig:cover:quadruped}) is a 9~kg quadruped with 18 DoFs (12 actuated joints and a floating base) \cite{katz2019mini}.
+Mini Cheetah (Fig.~\ref{fig:cover:quadruped}) is a 9~kg quadruped with 18 DoFs (12 actuated joints and a floating base) \citep{katz2019mini}.
 The robot is tasked with moving in a desired direction and matching a desired orientation.
-We model hills as 1~m diameter cylinders in the ground.
+We model hills as 1~m diameter cylinders embedded in the ground.

-Unlike most existing work on CI-MPC for quadrupeds \cite{winkler2018gait,cleac2023fast,kong2022hybrid,howell2022predictive}, we do not specify a preferred gait sequence.
+Unlike most existing work on CI-MPC for quadrupeds \citep{winkler2018gait,cleac2023fast,kong2022hybrid,howell2022predictive}, we do not specify a preferred gait sequence.
 Rather, the robot is merely asked to move in the desired direction, with a small terminal cost encouraging the legs to end the trajectory in a standing configuration.
-Similarly, there are no cost terms that explicitly encourage balance.